 The University has grown significantly, expanding from one college and fewer than 100 students to four colleges and an all-time high of 2,894 students in 2022.
-The University consists of RUSH Medical College, the College of Nursing, the College of Health Sciences and the Graduate College.
+The University consists of four colleges:

 The beginning of health care education at RUSH dates back to 1837, when RUSH Medical College was chartered by the Illinois state legislature just two days before the city of Chicago was incorporated.
 In 1885, the first predecessor of the College of Nursing, the St. Luke’s Hospital Training School of Nurses, opened.